March 12, 2026 (3mo ago)

 # Zero-downtime: CONFIRMED

-Zero-downtime deployment boils down to three principles: don't send traffic to unready containers, let in-flight requests finish, and switch routes atomically.
+Zero-downtime deployment comes down to three principles: don't send traffic to unready containers, let in-flight requests finish, and switch routes atomically.
 You can implement these yourself with Docker Compose, Nginx, and a bash script.
 You'll spend a day building it and ongoing time maintaining it as edge cases surface.

 # Install Temps and get zero-downtime deploys by default